US Public Relations Firm Population

 Source – Hoovers, April 29, 2011 Examine Some Now

 Government Public Relations Firm (PR Firm) Category: SIC 8743

 Businesses primarily engaged in the preparation of materials, written or spoken, which are designed to influence the general public or other groups in promoting the interests of their clients.
-Search Now
+Examine Some Now

 Government Public Relations Agencies (PR Agencies) Category: NAICS 541820

 This industry comprises businesses primarily engaged in designing and implementing PR campaigns.
 These campaigns are designed to promote the interests and image of their clients.
 Businesses providing lobbying, political consulting, or public relations consulting are included in this industry.
-Search Now
+Examine Some Now

 Industry Public Relations Firm (PR Firm)